October 20, 2018

 1/2 tsp. nutmeg

 Place all ingredients in the crock pot and mix well.
-Cook on the high setting for 2 hours, stirring periodically.
+Cook on the high setting for 1-2 hours, stirring periodically.
 Turn the crock to low and cook 7-8 more hours.
-Puree with an immersion blender if desired for a smoother consistency.
+Puree with an immersion blender, or an upright blender for a smooth consistency.